Every time I open LinkedIn, all I see are marketers talking about how AI agents are about to replace entire marketing teams.

 Is Gumloop worth it?

-Yes, if you’re looking for a no-code tool to help you use AI to create automated workflows and AI agents, this is the best platform I’ve personally found and used so far.
-Think of the platform as if Zapier and ChatGPT had a baby.
+✅ Yes, if you’re looking for a tool to create and deploy AI agents and automated workflows, this is the best platform I’ve personally found and used so far.
+Think of the platform as if Zapier and Claude/ChatGPT had a baby.
 No, I was not paid to say that or even write this review.

 What makes the platform unique?